NorthStarUAS/aura-hardware-legacy/README.md

 Features:

 - Physical lay out plugs into a beaglebone as a standard cape.
-- Mounting holes support a full size Ardupilot Mega 2 (Atmega2560) or one of the 3rd party "mini" variants.
+- Mounting holes support a full size Ardupilot Mega 2 Atmega2560.
 - Stacking layout design.

-It is even possible to stack the gps on top of the mini-apm for an even more compact integration.
-- Connects the Beaglebone to the APM2 via a UART and provides TTL level translation.
+Power:

-- Provides power connections for beaglebone and apm2 (and servos) for single source 5v power.
+- Provides clean regulatored 5v power for the beaglebone and apm2 (via the impressive Pololu D24V22F5.)
-- Exposes a 3.3v power reference for future expansion.
+- Exposes a 3.3v power reference (from beaglebone bus).
-- Exposes the 5v power bus for future expansion.
+- Exposes the 5v avionics power bus via an RC style connector for future expansion.
-- Exposes one beaglebone UART with DF13-6 connector for standard 3DR radio modem connection to the beaglebone.
-- Exposes an extra beaglebone UART via a standard DF13 connector for future expansion.
+- Optional support for an onboard 5V/5A Pololu D24V50F5 to power the servo bus.

+Communication:

+- Connects the Beaglebone to the APM2 via a UART with 3.3v <=> 5v TTL
+  level translation.
+- Supports a variety of 5v (3.3v TTL) radio modems such as Freescale, 3DR, and Digi Xtend.
+- Exposes the beaglebone UART4 and UART5 with DF13-5 connectors (or
+  Micro-JST) to support additional components such as an external gps.

 This cape is designed using Express PCB, a simple, easy to learn electronics design program.
 It is also the name of the company that